input-output-hk/essential-cardano-content/content/glossary/ouroboros-bft.md

   - Consensus
   - Proof of stake
 url: ""
-image: ""
+image: null
-image_text: ""
+image_text: null
 ---

-**Ouroboros BFT**: a version of **Ouroboros** deployed in May 2020 to prepare Cardano for decentralization as part of the Shelley development phase.
+**Ouroboros BFT**: a version of [Ouroboros](https://www.essentialcardano.io/glossary/ouroboros) deployed in May 2020 to prepare Cardano for decentralization as part of the Shelley development phase.